leslie-alldridge/tech-voting-v2/README.md

 ### Done

+- Search is case sensitive at the moment
+- decided to include description search due to simplicity
 - filter status doesn't have the option to find 'closed'
 - refactored code by 700 lines in main
 - Color the comments box different for Laurence and Rob